smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 <INSERT PLOT HERE>

-There were an average of 3.16056338028169 reads per book.
+There were an average of 3.2687545520757464 reads per book.

 ### Authors

 The ten most-read authors were:

-- Martha Wells, read 440 times
+- Martha Wells, read 441 times
-- T. Kingfisher, read 376 times
+- T. Kingfisher, read 378 times
 - Brandon Sanderson, read 348 times
 - S.A.
 Chakraborty, read 276 times
 - Travis Baldree, read 268 times
 - Terry Pratchett, read 233 times
-- Neil Gaiman, read 225 times
+- Neil Gaiman, read 227 times
 - Becky Chambers, read 210 times
-- Naomi Novik, read 194 times
+- Naomi Novik, read 195 times
 - T.J.
 Klune, read 190 times

 The authors used for the most squares were:

 - Brandon Sanderson, used for 26 squares
 - T. Kingfisher, used for 22 squares
-- TIE: Adrian Tchaikovsky and Terry Pratchett, each used for 20 squares
+- TIE: Seanan McGuire and Adrian Tchaikovsky and Terry Pratchett, each used for 20 squares

 Charlie Jane Anders was the author read at least 10 times with the highest ratio of squares to times read: read 10 times for 8 squares.

 The authors with the most unique books read were:

-- TIE: Brandon Sanderson and Terry Pratchett, each with 42 unique books read
+- Terry Pratchett, with 42 unique books read
-- Seanan McGuire, with 35 unique books read
+- Brandon Sanderson, with 41 unique books read
-- Stephen King, with 32 unique books read
+- TIE: Seanan McGuire and Stephen King, each with 32 unique books read
-- Neil Gaiman, with 28 unique books read
+- TIE: Mercedes Lackey and Lois McMaster Bujold, each with 26 unique books read
-- TIE: Mercedes Lackey and Adrian Tchaikovsky and Lois McMaster Bujold, each with 26 unique books read
+- Adrian Tchaikovsky, with 25 unique books read
-- T. Kingfisher, with 24 unique books read
+- Neil Gaiman, with 24 unique books read
-- TIE: Jim Butcher and Ilona Andrews, each with 23 unique books read
+- TIE: T. Kingfisher and Jim Butcher and Ursula K. Le Guin, each with 23 unique books read
-- Ursula K. Le Guin, with 22 unique books read
+- Ilona Andrews, with 22 unique books read
-- TIE: Garth Nix and Will Wight and Tamora Pierce and Holly Black, each with 20 unique books read
+- TIE: Garth Nix and Tamora Pierce and Holly Black, each with 20 unique books read
 - Martha Wells, with 19 unique books read

 <INSERT_PLOT_HERE>

-There were an average of 5.673464433114834 reads per author.
+There were an average of 5.865154536390827 reads per author.

 ## Stats for Individual Squares